nostrver-se/nostr-php/README.md

 ## Installation

-To use the package in your PHP project with Composer:
+To use the library as a package in your PHP project, you can add it via Composer:

 ```console
 $ composer require swentel/nostr-php